howerj/libforth/readme.md

 Free a block of memory.

+* 'getenv' ( c-addr u -- r-addr u )

+Get an [environment variable][] given a string, it returns '0 0' if the variable was not found.

 ##### File Access Words

 The following compiling words are part of the File Access Word set, a few of